bgplab/bgplab/basic/3-originate/index.md

 **Important:** you should NEVER advertise your loopback addresses (or any other prefix more specific than a /24) to the public Internet.

+**Note:** If your device happens to be [fully compliant with RFC 8212](https://blog.ipspace.net/2023/06/default-ebgp-policy-rfc-8212.html) (example: Cisco IOS XR), you'll have to configure a *permit everything* outgoing filter on all EBGP neighbors or your device won't send them anything.

 ## Verification

 The IPv4 prefixes you want to advertise to EBGP neighbors have to be in the BGP table of your router first.
 A command similar to **show ip bgp** is thus a good starting point.
 This is how Arista EOS displays it: